Gundam Evolve: 14 - Rekka Musha Gundam

 As evil Zaku bandits terrorise the country of Ark.
 Rekka Musha Gundam comes to the rescue chasing their leader Mazaku for the Scroll of Light he had stolen.
 Stopping briefly at a teahouse, Rekka informs three young kids about the Seven of Light Gundam team he leads.
 Suddenly Mazaku's Gelgoog minions set the building on fire.
 After defeating the minions, Mazaku appears and uses the Scroll to transform into the gigantic Hadou Musha Mazaku.
 Rekka is easily defeated by his gigantic and powerful foe.
 The children prepare to surrender but Rekka stands up and cries out.
 His noble spirit causes the Scroll to abandon Mazaku and give Rekka its true power, giving him the Armour of Light.
 With his new power and cheered on by the children, Rekka slices Mazaku in half and saves the day.

 The episode's kanji title "頑駄無 異歩流武" (ガンダム イボルブ) is actually a pun similar to Lady Mondegreen, and is read as "Gan Da Mu I Bo Ru Bu", namely "Gundam Evolve".

-15 - "Newtype Challia Bull"
+15 - The Newtype: Challia Bull

-The short is a re-imagined version of episode 39 of the original TV series with updated mechanical designs.

-"Challia Bull was found to have the attributes of a Newtype during his activities in the Jupiter Energy Fleet.
+The short is a re-imagined version of episode 39 of the original TV series with updated mechanical designs.Challia Bull was found to have the attributes of a Newtype during his activities in the Jupiter Energy Fleet.
 While doubtful of his own abilities, he is recruited and assigned by commander-in-chief Gihren to serve in Char Aznable's combat unit under Kycilia's command.
-Even as he senses the girl he met, known as Lalah Sune, to be something of a Newtype, the fierce combat with the Federation ace-piloted Gundam changed his convictions...."
+Even as he senses the girl he met, known as Lalah Sune, to be something of a Newtype, the fierce combat with the Federation ace-piloted Gundam changed his convictions...